Artistic and managing director and CEO of KölnMusik GmbH

 Louwrens Langevoort took up his posts as Intendant of the Kölner Philharmonie, CEO of KölnMusik GmbH and General Artistic Director of the EIGHT BRIDGES | Music for Cologne festival at the start of the 2005/2006 season.
 His objective is to maintain and further enhance the musical output of the Kölner Philharmonie, whose quality and diversity are internationally recognised.
 Through projects like PhilharmonieLunch, PhilharmonieVeedel and philharmonie.tv, he has succeeded in attracting sought-after audience segments such as young professionals and young families, offering them special, tailor-made events inside and outside the concert hall.

 Thanks to Langevoort's unrelenting commitment, Cologne has gained a new annual festival.
 After the Cologne MusikTriennale came to an end in 2010, the EIGHT BRIDGES | Music for Cologne festival, which celebrates modern music, has been staged every year since 2011 at the beginning of May.

-In August 2014 Langevoort's contract as Intendant of the Kölner Philharmonie was extended for a second time, enabling him to help shape and be part of Cologne's musical life until the end of July 2020.
+In December 2018 Langevoort's contract as Intendant of the Kölner Philharmonie was extended for a third time, enabling him to help shape and be part of Cologne's musical life until the end of July 2025.